Elementary Real Analysis: Real analytic functions

-{\em $\bullet$ The Pringsheim--Boas theorem. }A.~Pringsheim had published this theorem in \cite{prin} in 1893.
+{\em $\bullet$ The Pringsheim--Boas theorem, without proof. }A.~Pringsheim had published another theorem in \cite{prin} in 1893.
 Forty years later, the American mathematician {\em Ralph P. Boas Jr. (1912--1992) } discovered that Pringsheim's proof was fallacious and gave a~correct proof, see \cite{boas}.
 The theorem says that moderate growth of all Taylor coefficients suffices for a~function to be real analytic.
+For the sake of brevity we relegate the proof to {\em MA~1${}^+$}.

 \begin{thm}[Pringsheim--Boas] Let $a<b$ be in $\R$ and $f\in\mathcal{C}^{\infty}((a,b))$.
 For $j\in\N_0$ and $t\in(a,b)$ we set $a_j(t)\equiv\frac{1}{j!}f^{(j)}(t)$ and define